learningequality/studio-docs/docs/make_inclusive_content.rst

 Evaluating PDF Files for Accessibility
 --------------------------------------

-It is highly recommended to use the tools available in Adobe Acrobat Pro (for example, "Accessibility Checker") to evaluate your PDF files for accessibility.
-Adobe Acrobat Pro also includes tools (for example, "Make Accessible") for fixing most common accessibility issues.
+It is highly recommended to use the tools available in Adobe Acrobat Pro or DC (for example, "Accessibility Checker") to evaluate your PDF files for accessibility.
+Adobe Acrobat also includes tools (for example, "Make Accessible") for fixing most common accessibility issues.

 .. tip::